Select Page

 By Socio-Economic Indexes for Areas (SEIFA) and Remoteness (2024)

-• Children living in more disadvantaged areas (based on SEIFA) were less likely to be developmentally on track across all AEDC domains.
-In the least disadvantaged areas (Q4-Q5), 61.1% of children were on track, compared with only 41.3% in the most disadvantaged areas (Q1).
-This suggests that higher disadvantage is associated with a lower proportion of children meeting developmental milestones.
+• Children living in less disadvantaged areas (based on SEIFA IRSD) were more likely to be developmentally on track across all AEDC domains, showing a clear and consistent socioeconomic gradient.
+In 2024, around 61% of children in the least disadvantaged areas were developmentally on track, compared to approximately 41% in the most disadvantaged areas.

 Data Source: Australian Early Development Census